-Outside Financial Interests
+Outside Financial Interests.
 One potential conflict of interest is owning a financial interest in any company that is a competitor of the Company or which does or seeks to do business with the Company.
 Generally, owning securities of a publicly owned corporation regularly traded on a national securities exchange or NASDAQ would not create a conflict of interest.
 Relationships, pre-existing at the time of the adoption of this Code, which have been disclosed to the Board are exempt from this Policy.

-Additional Restrictions for Certain Company Employees
+Additional Restrictions for Certain Company Employees.
 In addition, the Company's employees (and their immediate family members) (1) holding the office of Vice President or higher, (2) who are members of the executive team and (3) all Merchandising Department employees with the title of director or higher, are also prohibited from engaging in the following activities:

-a.
-Trading in Certain Securities

-Affected employees shall not, directly or indirectly, trade in or own shares of stock of any publicly traded vendor companies that sell product to the Company; except that these employees are permitted to participate in trusts or managed accounts where someone other than the employee makes investment decisions that might include stocks of these companies, and employees can purchase mutual funds which might hold shares in these vendor companies.

-b.
-Restrictions on Certain Business Activities

-Affected employees are further prohibited from:

-- Conducting business, not on the Company's behalf, with any of the Company's vendors, suppliers, contractors, agencies, or any of their employees, officers or directors. - Representing the Company in any transaction in which an employee or a family member, has a personal interest or in any transaction with an entity in which an employee or a family member have a substantial personal interest. - Disclosing or using confidential, special or inside information about the Company or the Company's customers, suppliers, business partners for the profit or advantage of an employee or an employee's family members. - Competing with the Company in the purchase, sale or ownership of property or services or business investment opportunities. - Engaging in outside business activities or employment incompatible with the Company's right to the employee's full-time employment and efficient service.
+- Trading in Certain Securities.
+Affected employees shall not, directly or indirectly, trade in or own shares of stock of any publicly traded vendor companies that sell product to the Company; except that such employees are permitted to participate in trusts or managed accounts where someone other than the employee makes investment decisions that might include stocks of these companies, and employees can purchase mutual funds which might hold shares in these vendor companies. - Restrictions on Certain Business Activities.
+Affected employees are further prohibited from: - Conducting business, not on the Company's behalf, with any of the Company's vendors, suppliers, contractors, agencies, or any of their employees, officers or directors.
+Representing the Company in any transaction in which an employee or family member has a personal interest or in any transaction with an entity in which an employee or family member has a substantial personal interest.